Stream API

 Stream Creation

-From Collections: Created by calling the stream()
+From Collections: Created by calling the stream() method from the Collection interface.

 List list = Arrays.asList(1, 2, 3);